rhyslwells/Data-Archive/content/standardised/Command Prompt.md

 These examples illustrate some of the basic functionalities of Command Prompt.
 While cmd is less powerful compared to [[PowerShell]], it remains useful for simple file system navigation, file management, and running legacy scripts.

+## 11: History

+Workaround: DOSKEY history
+doskey /history
+This will output the current session’s command history to the console.

+Note: This only works for the current session.
+Once you close the window, the history is lost.